-The accumulation of blood lactate has a debilitating effect of human performance and the individual who goes past the his/her lactate threshold will need to either slow sown or stop.
+The accumulation of blood lactate has a debilitating effect on human performance and when the individual exceed his/her lactate threshold, they will need to either slow down or stop.

-It is therefore one of the key performance indicators in endurance sports and can be used to establish training zones and pacing strategies.
+Therefore, it is one of the key performance indicators in endurance sports and can be used to establish training zones and pacing strategies.